International Health Alerts

 February 5, 2020

-Georgetown University issued a temporary moratorium on all university-sponsored and university-related travel for students, faculty, and staff to China, effective on 28 January 2020, in accordance with the guidance provided by the CDC and U.S. Department of State.
+Georgetown University issued a temporary moratorium on all university-sponsored and university-related travel to China for students, faculty, and staff, effective on 28 January 2020, in accordance with the guidance provided by the CDC and U.S. Department of State.

 Visit Georgetown University’s “Keeping Our Community Safe & Healthy During the 2019-2020 Coronavirus Outbreak“ webpage for all updates to the community regarding Novel Coronavirus (2019-nCoV) outbreak.